 Limited Park Use Activities at Reimers Ranch During COVID-19

-When we are not closed due to overcrowding, the currently allowed activities at Reimers Ranch Park are walking, hiking, horseback riding, swimming, fishing, and biking on some trails.
+When we are not closed due to overcrowding, the currently allowed activities at Reimers Ranch Park are rock climbing, walking, hiking, horseback riding, swimming, fishing, and biking on some trails.
 As usual, Mountain Bike Trails will be open when they are dry and closed when they are wet.
 All visitors must follow proper social distancing practices at all times, including staying at least 6 feet from each other.
-Drinking fountains and picnic tables will not be available for use.
+Restroooms, drinking fountains and picnic tables will not be available for use.
 All visitor activities must be consistent with our efforts to minimize the spread of COVID-19.

 Road To Beach Now Open 7 Days a Week